 Kirchberg in Tirol Snow News

-The next notable snow forecast for Kirchberg in Tirol is 3cm, expected on 22 March There is some snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.
+The next notable snow forecast for Kirchberg in Tirol is 13cm, expected on 1 May, with around 19cm forecast over the next 7 days.
+There is significant snow currently indicated by the long-range (7 days+) forecast; but too far ahead to be relied upon.

 Who is Kirchberg in Tirol good for?